13528943945/openwrt-dvb-packages/README.md

-# lede-dvb-packages
+# openwrt-dvb-packages
-Selected DVB drivers and utils for LEDE
+Selected DVB drivers and utils for OpenWRT